 - Beware of black cats and other nocturnal critters.
 Halloween, with its constantly ringing doorbells and throngs of people, can make even calm pets nervous.
 Advise your child to steer clear of pets she doesn't know, and consider removing your own pet from all the action.

 - This one is never popular, but don't let kids sample their Halloween candy until you inspect them.
 To lessen the disappointment, serve up a fun, Halloween-themed meal first.
 How about a Worm Sandwich (hot dogs cut into squiggly strips, curled up on a bun)?
 Or Spaghetti and Eyeballs (with strategically-placed olives embedded into the meatballs)?

 - Although food tampering is rare, inspect your child's candy closely.
 Discard those with loose wrappings and homemade treats (unless you personally know the baker).
 Remove choking hazards and age-inappropriate goodies.

 - Set rules regarding candy consumption, starting on Halloween night.
 It's no coincidence that physicians see a rise in upset stomachs after Halloween!

 - Spook-proof your yard for visiting trick-or-treaters.
 Clear the walkway of wet leaves and other obstacles; turn on all the lights.
 If your decorations require extension cords, get them out of the way.

 - As far as Jack o' Lanterns go, never let young children near carving tools.
-Non-toxic paint, stickers, and push-in picks are safe decorating alternatives.
+Non-toxic paint, stickers, and push-in pins are safe decorating alternatives.
 Or let your child draw the face, while you do the carving.
 Instead of candles, illuminate your pumpkin with a safe, battery-operated alternative.